Mining Model Content (Analysis Services - Data Mining)

 Time series models

-When you browse or explore a model in Business Intelligence Development Studio, you can view the information in the Microsoft Generic Content Tree Viewer, which is available in both Business Intelligence Development Studio and SQL Server Management Studio.
+When you browse or explore a model in SQL Server Data Tools (SSDT), you can view the information in the Microsoft Generic Content Tree Viewer, which is available in both SQL Server Data Tools (SSDT) and SQL Server Management Studio.

 The Microsoft Generic Content Viewer displays the columns, rules, properties, attributes, nodes, and other content from the model by using the same information that is available in the content schema rowset of the mining model.
 The content schema rowset is a generic framework for presenting detailed information about the content of a data mining model.
 You can view model content in any client that supports hierarchical rowsets.
-The viewer in Business Intelligence Development Studio presents this information in an HTML table viewer that represents all models in a consistent format, making it easier to understand the structure of the models that you create.
-For more information, see Viewing Model Details with the Microsoft Generic Content Tree Viewer.
+The viewer in SQL Server Data Tools (SSDT) presents this information in an HTML table viewer that represents all models in a consistent format, making it easier to understand the structure of the models that you create.
+For more information, see Browse a Model Using the Microsoft Generic Content Tree Viewer.

 To retrieve mining model content, you must create a query against the data mining model.